ymatsunaga/mdtoolbox-doc/getting_started.rst

 MDToolbox uses `logical indexing
 <http://blogs.mathworks.com/loren/2013/02/20/logical-indexing-multiple-conditions/>`_
 for atom selection.
-Logical indexing is a vector or matrix whose elements consists of logical variables, i.e., true(1) or false(0).
+Logical indexing is a vector or matrix whose elements consist of logical variables, i.e., true(1) and false(0).
 It is useful for selecting subset of vector/matrix that matches a given condition in MATLAB.